 BASIC TRAIL INFO

-The Murrumbooee Cascades Walk is a relatively easy walk to a series of cascades and remnants of a weir that dates back to the 1920s.
+The Murrumbooee Cascades Track is a relatively easy walk to a series of cascades and remnants of a weir that date back to the 1920s.

 Starting at Mulligans Hut, you’ll find the Barra Nulla Cascades some 120m after the start of the walk.
 We poked around for a while and then continued on to the actual destination.